Cptmeme/Daikin-ESP-Matter/README.md

 Still some bugs to iron out but basic functionality now works!

+Has been tested to work with the custom PCB provided in this repo connected to a Daikin FTXM25R5V1B

 Heating/cooling supported.

-ESP32 project to get matter to work with all Daikin A/C with a S21 port.
+ESP32 project to get matter to work with my Daikin A/C with a S21 port.

 Code copied or inspiration taken from: